jeremyBanks/database/docs/rfcs/0003-initial.md

 ### "Managed Transactions"

-I would like to have what Sequelize calls
+I would like to have what Sequelize calls a
 ["managed transactions" interface](https://sequelize.org/master/manual/transactions.html#managed-transactions),
 where an async callback function's settlement result (returning or throwing) is used to implicitly commit or rollback a transaction.